Shantanu-Karnwal/Python-Interpreter/README.md

 After evaluating the postfix expression after the print keyword, the program will simply print the value computed in the expression.

 The program requires to enter a quit() or exit() to exit the interpreter.

+# Assessment Exercise

+To assess the student's mastery over the core concept behind the implementation.

+The student should be asked some basic questions in the beginning like what are tokens and what is lexical analysis and also the stages of a compiler which convert the high level language code into an assembly language code.
+The student should also know the fundamental difference between a compiler and an interpreter.

+With respect to this exercise, the student should be asked how they designed the interpreter to evaluate the expression phase.
+If they answer using the correct parsing method and convert to postfix before evaluating, and that reflects in the program as well, then it can be inferred that they have mastered the concept.

+If the student could not tell about the correct parsing method used in the program and somehow completed the program but could not cover all kind of test cases, then it can be inferred that they have insufficient knowledge of the concept.